lunduniversity/lunduniversity.github.io/src/bjornregnell/index.md

 Prof. Regnell has contributed to several software engineering research areas including requirements engineering, software quality, software product management and empirical research methods in software engineering.
 He was ranked among top 13 scholars in the world in experimental software engineering in IEEE Transactions on Software Engineering, 31(9):733-753 (2005) and was awarded the Lund University Pedagogical Prize for outstanding achievements in teaching (2005).

 Prof. Regnell was 2009-2015 Vice Dean of Research, Faculty of Engineering LTH, Lund University, and during 2019-2020 he was Assistant Dean for Digitalization in the management team at the same faculty.
 He has also been Vice Head of Department for Education Strategy at the Dept. of Computer Science, Lund University during 2015-2018.
 He was during 2014-2017 the Inspector of the Doctoral Student Guild at the Faculty of Engineering (LTH), Lund University.
 He was during 2023-2024 the Inspector of the Student Guild of Computer Science and Information Technology at the Faculty of Engineering, Lund University.
+He is currently Vice Head of Department for Faculty Development and Career Advancement at the Dept. of Computer Science, Lund University 2025-2027.

 Prof. Regnell has been Program Chair of International Working Conference on Requirements Engineering: Foundation for Software Quality (REFSQ), and a member of the Program Board/Committee of International Requirements Engineering Conference (RE).
 He is/was a reviewer for several high-impact journals and peer-reviewed conference program committees including International Conference on Software Engineering (ICSE) 2013.
 He was Steering Committee Chair of REFSQ 2013-2017.
 He is currently a member of the Editorial board of the Requirements Engineering journal (Springer) and a Program Committee member of REFSQ.